mikaelbr/writings/js-syntax-series/function-arguments.md

 ## Argument or Parameter?

 First let's get some terms out of the way.
-What is actually the difference between arguments and parameters?
-Often these terms are used interchangably.
+What is the difference between arguments and parameters?
+We often use these terms interchangably.
 There's no need to destinguish between them, but we'll cover it here for completness.
-As with all terms it may help you relay information in a more consise manner, given that the person you are talking to also have the same understanding of the terms.
+As with all terms it may help us relay information precisely, given that the person we're talking to also have the same understanding of the terms.

-An argument is something you pass into a function, while parameters is something a function has.
-When invoking a function you give it values as arguments, but when you access the values again they're parameters.
+An argument is something we pass into a function, while parameters is something a function has.
+When invoking a function we give it values as arguments, but when we access the values again they're parameters.

 ```js
 // Defining function (parameters)